damonspencerroberts/React-Note-Pad-Exercise/README.md

 ### Challenge

+You will create a React Project from Scratch... this is just an example.

 Create a small note pad app that lets a submit a small form with their name, date, and small note to remember.

 Once submitted the note should appear in a nicely styled notes, and be added to the list of notes displayed on the screen.